 At first, Form GSTR-9C has to be prepared by the chartered accountant or cost accountant using the Offline Tool ‘emSigner’ available on the GST portal.

-Note: Any observations/ comments must be entered in excel tool directly and must not be copy/pasted from anywhere else.
+Note: Any observations/ comments must be entered in an excel tool directly and must not be copy/pasted from anywhere else.

 |Steps to be followed for Filing Form GSTR 9C||Where and How to perform the Actions|

 |i.
 The taxpayer is supposed to compile all his data and send it to the Auditor.|